VALERIE MARGARET BAKER

 6-5-1947 – 20-1-2013

-Valerie Baker founded Gold Seal in 1995, as a sole practitioner providing services in risk management consulting to the Insurance Broking businesses.
-The establishment and subsequent growth of Gold Seal has been a continuation of her 50 years holding the Insurance industry to its motto “uberrima fides” – “utmost good faith”.
+Valerie Baker founded Gold Seal in 1995, as a sole practitioner, providing services in risk management consulting to Insurance Broking businesses.
+The establishment and subsequent growth of Gold Seal was a continuation of her 50 years holding true to the Insurance industry to its motto “uberrima fides” – “utmost good faith”.

-Valerie was a pioneer of successful women in Australian insurance – certainly in insurance broking.
-She died of mesothelioma in a German clinic on January 20 2013 after a year long fight against mesothelioma at the great Hallwang Clinic in Germany’s Black Forest.
+Valerie was a pioneer of successful women in Australian Insurance – certainly in Insurance Broking.
+She died on January 20 2013 after a year long fight against mesothelioma..

-She pioneered independent management auditing of insurance brokers – keeping many solvent in turbulent times, helping some to expand across the nation and, above all, to comply with all the regulations of the mandatory Australian Financial Service Licence.
+She pioneered independent management auditing of Insurance Brokers and with her brand of advice and guidance, helped many to keep afloat during turbulent times.
+She supported many helping them to expand across the nation and, above all, to comply with all the regulations and legislation that impacts an Insurance Broking operation.

 Her knowledge of insurance and insurance broking and her belief in “uberrima fides” stretched from Lloyd’s of London to New York, Hong Kong and throughout Australia.